Jefferson Hills, Pennsylvania: Crime

+Parks and recreation

 The municipality operates five parks including Gill Hall Park, Andrew Reilly Memorial Park, Lobb's Park, Beedle Park, and Tepe Park spread throughout the community.
 These parks offer a variety of amenities from various sports fields, tennis and basketball courts, and playground equipment.
 Additionally, the borough has several pavilions and the Gill Hall Community Center available to rent to borough residents.

-Great Allegheny Passage

 The Great Allegheny Passage is a system of biking and hiking trails spanning 150 mi.
-These trails run from Cumberland, Maryland to Pittsburgh.
+These trails run from Cumberland, Maryland, to Pittsburgh.
 In 2006, the Great Allegheny Passage connected with the C & O Canal Trail to create a 318 mi journey from Pittsburgh to Washington, D.C.
 This effort was coordinated by the Allegheny Trail Alliance, an organization of the seven-member trails stretching from Pennsylvania to Maryland.

 Jefferson Hills is uniquely positioned with two members of that Alliance, the Montour Trail and Steel Valley Trail system, intersecting in nearby Clairton.
 Local trailheads include Triphammer Road, Jefferson Hills (Gill Hall Road), Route 51 - Large, and Clairton trailheads.

-Montour Trail

 The Montour Trail is a multipurpose trail extending 40 mi from Coraopolis to Clairton.
 The trail is made of crushed limestone, making it ideal for biking, walking, and cross-country skiing in the winter.
-The Montour Trail also connects with the Panhandle Trail, a trail of 29 mi trail between Carnegie, Pennsylvania and Weirton, West Virginia.
+The Montour Trail also connects with the Panhandle Trail, a trail of 29 mi trail between Carnegie, Pennsylvania, and Weirton, West Virginia.